Welcome to this Argentina itinerary that I have planned out.

 Winter in the southern hemisphere is not to be underestimated.

-Finally, when staying in a hostel, here a few link that I recommend you check out before booking anything:
+Finally, when staying in a hostel, here are a few links that I recommend you check out before booking anything:

 Argentina Hostel Checklist: